rippedpiracy/docs/Utilities/Misc.md

 [**ClearURLs**](https://docs.clearurls.xyz/) - Remove Tracking elements from URLs.

 [**NoScript**](https://noscript.net/) - Allow/Disallow JavaScript, Flash, Java and other executable Content to only run on websites of your choice.
 ***Can be difficult to setup for the Average User.***
+[**Privacy Badger**](https://privacybadger.org/) - Automatically analyze and block Trackers.
-[**Decentraleyes**](https://decentraleyes.org/) - Emulates Content Delivery Networks to improve online Privacy.
-It intercepts traffic, finds supported resources locally, and injects them into the environment.
+[**LocalCDN**](https://www.localcdn.org/) | [**Decentraleyes**](https://decentraleyes.org/) - Emulates Content Delivery Networks to improve online Privacy.
+It intercepts traffic, finds supported resources locally, and injects them into the environment instead of fetching them from external services like Google or other CDNs.
+LocalCDN is the recommended extension for Firefox.
+<sub>[Links](https://codeberg.org/nobody/LocalCDN#installation) for installing LocalCDN on Firefox for Mobile and Chromium Browsers.</sub>
 [**Disconnect**](https://disconnect.me/disconnect) - Visualize and block the invisible websites that track your Search and Browsing History.
-[**Privacy Badger**](https://privacybadger.org/) - Automatically analyze and block Trackers.

 [**UserAgent-Switcher**](https://add0n.com/useragent-switcher.html) - A highly configurable User-Agent Switcher that can spoof per hostname, per window, per container (Firefox only), or randomly from an array.